sdegongzuo/BeeCount/README_EN.md

 **Your Data, Your Control - Open Source Accounting App**

-**Core Advantage: Self-hosted Supabase/WebDAV servers - Your data, Your control**
+**Core Advantage: iCloud/Self-hosted Supabase/WebDAV servers - Your data, Your control**

 <br/>